balasubramanian0304/Data-Science-Capstone-Project/README.md

 # Data-Science-Capstone-Project
-A project on Battle of Neighbourhood
+A project on Battle of Neighbourhood, to select the best neighbourhood